ZackeryRSmith/tercontrol/README.md

-# Hey I lied
+# Ok ok ok
-I will be maintaining the Cython version of TerControl aswell as the C version!
-The C version will be favored but the PYPI repo will stay up to date with features and bug fixes!
+I will be maintaining the Cython version of Tercontrol (new releases will not be made but the PYPI repo will be up to date with a changelog!).
+I will be keeping the C version maintained, it will be favored over the Cython version aswell.
+I will not neglect the python version though!

 <h1 align="center">TerControl</h1>